 Network Operating Mode: The Netmode field indicates the mode of operation of the terminal.
 In NAT mode the UT will translate between the local and global IP addresses.
+In NAPT mode the UT will also do port translation so multiple local devices can share a single context.
 In Relay mode the UT will supply the global IP address to the TE once a PDP Context is established.
 Relay mode is single user/single PDP Context and only supports a single connected TE.
+In the 9450LW, Relay mode cannot be used with WLAN.

 Note: Updates to this field will not take effect until the UT is restarted.